 There have been other studies done in the past that concluded favorable results from topical finasteride.
 For example, a 2009 study from Iran concluded: “the therapeutic effects of both finasteride gel and finasteride tablets were relatively similar to each other.”
 Nothing is mentioned regarding side effects in the abstract of that study.

-A more recent 2012 study from Thailand concluded that a 3% minoxidil plus 0.1% finasteride lotion (“MFX”) was superior to just 3% minoxidil (“MNX’).
-There is also an increasing amount of new research on better ways to deliver topical hair loss drugs, especially via nanocarriers.
+A 2012 study from Thailand concluded that a 3% minoxidil plus 0.1% finasteride lotion (“MFX”) was superior to just 3% minoxidil (“MNX’).
+There is also an increasing amount of new research on better ways to deliver topical finasteride, especially via nanocarriers.

 What I am really hoping for are future studies on topical dutasteride.
 The main reason for this, besides dutasteride’s superior results to finasteride, is that type I 5α-reductase isoenzymes are more prevalent on the scalp.
 Type II 5α-reductase isoenzymes are more prevalent in the prostate.